-- The other and more important goal is to standardize the volume of television and radio broadcasts, which ultimately affects the world of music production and streaming, as mastering engineers now have to master at different volumes depending on the platform.
+- The other and more important goal is to standardize the volume of television and radio broadcasts.
+This ultimately affects the world of music production and streaming, as mastering engineers now have to master at different volumes depending on the platform.

-The war for volume on streaming platforms like Spotify, Apple Music or YouTube is over or about to end.
+The volume war on streaming platforms like Spotify, Apple Music or YouTube is a phenomenon we have been observing for some time.

-For years, mastering engineers have fought over the loudest tracks.
-The assumption has been that a song is perceived as "better" or "hornier" if it is louder.
+For years, mastering engineers have struggled to find the loudest tracks.
+It has been assumed that a song is perceived as "better" or "hornier" if it is louder.

-Sound engineers in the world of radio and television have been trying for some time, through various initiatives, to avoid abrupt volume jumps between programmes and commercials, as such jumps interfere with the enjoyment of the user, who then changes the channel during commercial breaks because he is startled.
+Sound engineers in the world of radio and television have been trying for some time, through various initiatives, to avoid abrupt jumps in volume between programmes and commercials, as such jumps interfere with the enjoyment of the user, who then changes the channel during commercial breaks because he is startled.

 LUFS: Practical implementation in music production

-- On the production side, it's a matter of adjusting the average level to a value determined by the medium being processed (e.g. -14 dB when mastering for Spotify).
+- On the production side, it's a matter of setting the levels to a value determined by the platforms on which the music is played (e.g. -14 dB when mastering for Spotify).

-That's why it's extremely important to master too loudly rather than too softly, because you never know how your song will sound when Spotify raises the volume with a limiter.
-Your mix can change, and suddenly the bass or vocals can be too loud.
+That's why it's so important to master too loudly rather than too quietly, because you never know what your song will sound like when, say, Spotify turns up the volume with a limiter.
+Your mix may change and suddenly the bass or vocals are too loud.

 But when Spotify reduces the volume, you can be sure that your mix remains the same, because here only a "fader" reduces the volume without compressing the song.